kv-30/smart-blood-transport-box/README.md

-# Smart Blood Box - Real-time Medical Transport Monitoring System
+# Smart Blood Transport Box - Real-time Medical Transport Monitoring System

 ## Overview
 Smart Blood Box is a web-based monitoring system designed for medical transport applications.
 It provides real-time tracking of temperature, humidity, and location data for sensitive medical supplies during transport using an ESP32-based sensor system.